SPOT: Punk Rock for Freedom

-Spot was a melodic punk rock band from Bulgaria with good message and solid attitude, one of our favorite local acts.
+Spot was a melodic punk rock band from Bulgaria with a great message and solid attitude, one of our favorite local acts.
 It’s time for these amazing four-piece from Rouse to make it on the spotlight.

-We’re the band SPOT.
-We’re a punk rock band from Rousse, Bulgaria.
-We formed the band 12 years ago and its name was COUNTERFIT in the beginning but somewhere among the years we’ve changed that name.
+We’re the band Spot.
+We’re a punk rock band from Ruse, Bulgaria.
+We formed the band 12 years ago and its name was Counterfit in the beginning, but somewhere among the years we’ve changed that name.

 Emo: Hey!
-I’m Emo, a secret and a huge fan of SPOT.
-I’m from Rousse too!
-Honestly among all the Bulgarian bands SPOT has always been my favourite one for its genre, sound and performances.
-Actually I knew Radni , Dennis and Stilian from some time, but I don’t know how they decided to ask me if I wanted to play in the band.
-So I agreed and that’s how I started playing in SPOT.
+I’m Emo, a secret and a huge fan of Spot.
+I’m from Ruse too!
+Honestly, among all the Bulgarian bands, Spot has always been my favorite one for its genre, sound and performances.
+Actually, I knew Radney , Dennis and Stilian for quite some time, but I don’t know why they have decided to ask me if I want to play in the band.
+But, of course, I agreed and that’s how I started playing in Spot.
 They are really cool, aren’t they?

 Where do you get influences for the music and the lyrics you write?

 Our main influence are our favorite punk bands.
 They are the best teachers the new musician can have.
 We also think that the easiest way to start playing an instrument is to learn to play the songs of your favorite bands.
-When we started, for example, one of our main goals was to learn how to play more and more faster.
-That’s why we tried to play songs of GOOD RIDDANCE’s BALLADS FROM THE REVOLUTION.
-At that same time we played our own songs as well as one or two covers a week.
+When we started out, for example, one of our main goals was to learn how to play more and to play faster.
+That’s why we’ve tried to play songs of Good Riddance’s “Ballads From The Revolution”.
+At that same time, we played our own songs, plus one or two covers a week.

-Radney: As to the lyrics that I wrote, I’m influenced by Chris Hannah (Propagandhi) and Cedric Bixter-Zavala (At The Drive-In), writers that I really delight.
-The both have really different opinions and style of writing and expressing but I’ve never met better songwriters.
-Chris writes mainly political lyrics, while Cedric’s are more abstract.
-I read the lyrics of every album I listen.
-Although I think that this is very important for every singer/songwriter, because it’ll improve your lexica and make you more expressing.
-So learn by heart the songs of all your favorite bands!
+Radney: As for the lyrics that I wrote, I’m influenced primarily by Chris Hannah (Propagandhi) and Cedric Bixter-Zavala (At The Drive-In), writers that I really admire.
+They both have really diverse style of writing and ways to express their ideas.
+I’ve never met better songwriters within the punk scene.
+Chris writes mainly political lyrics, while Cedric’s are more abstract in a way.
+I read the lyrics of every album I listen to.
+Although, I think that this is very important for every singer/songwriter, because it’ll improve your lexica and make you more expressive as a writer.
+So, learn by heart the songs of all your favorite bands!

 What is missing in the Bulgarian punk and hardcore scene today and how in your opinion things would become better?

-The lack of places for performing, the lack of bands and the few albums released or said in one word the problem is that the scene is little and underdeveloped.
-I guess along with the raise of the life standard of the population the situation here will get better.
-But actually it’s not always about money.
+The lack of places for performing, the lack of bands and the very few albums released.
+In other words, the problem is that the scene is too little and underdeveloped.
+I guess, along with the raise of the life standard of the population, the situation here will get better.
+But actually, it’s not always about money.

-What do you want to achieve as a band and individuals?
+What do you want to achieve as a band and as individuals?

-We wanna leave behind us a better world for us and everyone else.
+We wanna make a better world for us and everyone else.
 We want less violence, hatred and misery.
 Music is a powerful instrument in our favor.
 Music can make people hear the message it brings.
 Music can change people’s consciousness.
 If we are not able to change the world we still can change ourselves.

-Radney: I believed Chris Hannah and Russ Rankin’s words that we can live in a world where no gender, race or class dominates over the others and that murder and exploitation of animals is not a natural law neither a privilege to the ‘civilized’ human and also that the social system we’ve made is full of crap.
-We hope that the children who come after us will also believe that because their consciousness is unencumbered.
-Well we realize that this is one long and difficult process which won’t end in the next 300 or 500 years but have to begin with us, here and now.
+Radney: I believe in Chris Hannah and Russ Rankin’s words that we can live in a world where no gender, race or class dominates over the others and that murder and exploitation of animals is not a natural law neither a privilege to the ‘civilized’ human.
+We also know that the social system we’ve made is full of crap.
+We hope that the generations after us will also believe in that because their consciousness will be unencumbered.
+Well, we realize that this is one long and difficult process which won’t end in the next 300 or 500 years, but have to begin with us, here and now.

 You say, that you are influenced by skateboarding.
 How long have you been skateboarding and how has it influenced you?